edumunozsala/llama-2-7B-4bit-python-coder/README.md

-# 👩‍💻 Fine-tune a Llama 2 7B parameters in 4-bit to generate Python Code
+# 👩‍💻 Fine-tune Llama 2-like models to generate Python Code

+## Llama-2 7B
 **LlaMa-2 7B** model fine-tuned on the **python_code_instructions_18k_alpaca Code instructions dataset** by using the method **QLoRA** in 4-bit with [PEFT](https://github.com/huggingface/peft) and bitsandbytes library.

 Aditionally, we include a **GPTQ quantized version** of the model, **LlaMa-2 7B 4-bit GPTQ** using Auto-GPTQ integrated with Hugging Face transformers.